 What’s your favourite thing you filmed from his part?

-Victoria Benches R.I.P.
-May a phoenix rise from your ashes not a tower block nobody lives in.
+Victoria Benches – rest in peace.
+May a phoenix rise from your ashes, not a tower block that nobody lives in.
 Much respect to anyone who ever ground or slid those suspended surfaces.
-Special thanks to Ry for getting us the Headcleaner footage.
-Leo Sharp, Wig Worland, Sam Ashley, Jon Humphries and Henry Kingsford for the photos and ScienceVersusLife for the scans.
+Special thanks to Ryan Gray for the Headcleaner footage; to Leo Sharp, Wig Worland, Sam Ashley, Jon Humphries and Henry Kingsford for the photos, and ScienceVersusLife for the scans.